Animation plays an important role when creating VR and games.

-When creating an animation in Unity, you work on ‘Animation View’.
+When creating an animation in Unity, you work in ‘Animation View’.

-To display the animation view, select ‘Window > Animation’ first.
+To display the animation view, select ‘Window > Animation’.

 The animation view is currently displayed as a separate window.

-It’s difficult to work on in this style, so combine it with another window.
+It’s difficult to work in this way, so try combining these windows.

 Drag the tab labelled ‘Animation’ into an existing window.

 I have combined it with the Editor window.

 First, let’s make a simple animation that rotates a Cube.

 Right-click on the Hierarchy window and select ‘3D Object > Cube’ to create a Cube.

 Alternatively, you can create it from ‘Game Object’ in the menu bar.